tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 1. Use the Alpaca API to fetch historical closing prices for a traditional 60/40 portfolio using the `SPY` and `AGG` tickers to represent the `60%` stocks (`SPY`) and `40%` bonds (`AGG`).

-2. Run a Monte Carlo Simulation of `500` runs and `30` years for the `60/40` portfolio and plot the results.
+2. Run a Monte Carlo simulation of `500` runs and `30` years for the `60/40` portfolio and plot the results.

     ![monte carlo](Images/monte-carlo.png)